 DVL stands for doppler velocity log.
 A DVL works by sending out acoustic sound wave pulses that bounce off the sea floor and debris in the water.
 When the acoustic pulses bounce back to the DVL the doppler effect is measured which allows the DVL to determine it's velocity relative to the water column and sea floor.
 A DVL also measures the altitude above the sea floor.
 A DVL does not require any external equipment and can operate on a standalone vessel.
-Sublocus DVL contains a Teledyne RDI DVL which greatly improves position and velocity navigation accuracy.
+A DVL is the best standalone source of correction data for Sublocus and greatly improves the accuracy of Sublocus's position and velocity.